home-assistant/home-assistant.io/source/_components/vacuum.xiaomi_miio.markdown

 ha_iot_class: "Local Polling"
 ---

-The `xiaomi` vacuum platform allows you to control the state of your [Xiaomi Mi Robot Vacuum](http://www.mi.com/roomrobot/).
+The `xiaomi miio` vacuum platform allows you to control the state of your [Xiaomi Mi Robot Vacuum](http://www.mi.com/roomrobot/).

 Current supported features are `turn_on`, `pause`, `stop`, `return_to_home`, `turn_off` (stops goes to dock), `locate`, `clean_spot`, `set_fanspeed` and even remote control your robot.